chrisnoonan98675/site/xl-release/how-to/configure-active-failover-cluster.markdown

 ### Step 1 Prerequisite setup

-This how-to assumes you've already setup XL Release against an external database as described in [Configure an external database](/xl-release/how-to/configure-an-external-database.html)
+This how-to assumes you've already setup XL Release against an external database as described in [Configure an external database](/xl-release/how-to/configure-an-external-database.html) and that you have shared filesystem, such as NFS, configured and ready to be used as a store for binary data by all the nodes in the cluster.

 ### Step 2 Setting up the cluster